Tokyo Disney Disability Access Services (DAS) beginner’s guide

 Yes.
 This is called the Disability Access Service pass.
 You can add this to your standard park access ticket by registering for the Disability Access Service add-on after you enter the park.

-This is obtained by presenting a disability certificate or other acceptable documentation to one of several park locations, including any ride operator for your first ride.
+This is obtained by presenting a disability certificate or other acceptable documentation (see above) to one of several park locations, including any ride operator for your first ride.
 They will register you, your carer and your other group (family) members in the system width you so you can all ride together.

 After you have registered for the first time you don’t need to do this process again that day.
 You can just request your DAS ride return time from ride operators at each ride.